 # Google Workspace

-Google Workspace (opens new window), formerly known as G Suite, is a collection of cloud computing, productivity, and collaboration tools, software, and products developed by Google.
+Google Workspace (opens new window), formerly known as G Suite, is a collection of cloud computing, productivity, and collaboration tools developed by Google.

-Workato enables you to add, delete, update, fetch, or search for any objects, such as users, groups, or roles.
-For example, while on-boarding new employees, the employee details need to be added into the Google Workspace.
+Workato enables you to add, delete, update, fetch, or search for objects, such as users, groups, or roles.
+For example, when onboarding new employees, you can use the Google Workspace connector to automatically add their details to Google Workspace, streamlining the process.

 # API version

-Workato's Google Workspace connector currently uses Google Admin SDK (opens new window) for connecting to the admin services.
+The Google Workspace connector uses Google Admin SDK (opens new window) to connect to the admin services.

 # How to connect to Google Workspace on Workato

-The Google Workspace connector supports both OAuth2.0 and Service Account-based authentication.
+The Google Workspace connector supports the following authentication methods:

 Description Scope requested